alessandro-maccario/expense_tracker_streamlit/README.md

 - **Python** 🐍
 - **Streamlit**: A popular open-source framework for building data-driven web applications quickly and easily using Python.
-  The reason behind the usage of Streamlit relies on my wish to learn more about this Python package and how far you can achieve using it.
+  The reason behind the usage of Streamlit relies on my wish to learn more about this Python package and how far you can get by using it.

 ### Future Development